zero gravity chair

 A standard width Portal zero gravity chair

 A chair-front counterweight should be used for any bino-chair which reclines substantially.
-This will help prevent it from tipping over backwards, and will assist when returning to an upright position.
-A padded surface on a counterweight board can also act as a comfortable leg rest (see below).
+This will help prevent it from tipping over backwards, and will assist when returning the backrest to an upright position.
+A padded surface on a counterweight board can also act as a comfortable leg rest (as in this photo).

 A zero gravity binocular chair with Milky Way Lounge components

-Some zero gravity chair models to consider: Online comparison of the specs is highly recommended and likely to be easier.
-This is even more true when in-store choices are limited during off-season.
+Detailed zero gravity chair specs to look for: Online comparison of the specs is recommended.
+In-store choices may be very limited during off-season.

-• Timber Ridge: 350 lbs rating — 31″W between outer edges of armrests — many have open upper areas of the backrest frame — Amazon: B08F57JS96 — untested — if the frame is wider at the front than at the back, contact us regarding a build plan change
+• Timber Ridge: 350 lbs rating — 29″W to 31″W between outer edges of armrests — many have open upper areas of the backrest frame — Amazon: B08F56KGTK (~29″W) or B08F56VTLM (31″W) — untested — best if the base frame is the same width at the front as at the back, otherwise contact us regarding a build plan change

-• Timber Ridge’s larger chair with the 500 lbs rating — 33″W between outer edges of armrests — many models have open upper areas of the backrest frame — Amazon B08FJ998C3 — untested — the build plans may need to be upsized for this bigger chair — if the frame is wider at the front than at the back, contact us regarding a build plan change
+• Timber Ridge: 500 lbs rating — 33″W between outer edges of armrests — many models have open upper areas of the backrest frame — Amazon B08FJ998C3 — untested — the build plans may need to be slightly upsized for this bigger chair — best if the base frame is the same width at the front as at the back, otherwise contact us regarding a build plan change

 • PHI VILLA XXL: 400 lbs rating — 30”W between outer edges of armrests — since the headrest slides on the backrest frame, slide it above or below the bino-holder mount — padded — Amazon: B08LMT7YDM — untested